unvariance/collector/charts/collector/README.md

   requires root and `CAP_SYS_ADMIN`.
 You can either set `securityContext.privileged=true` (as you did in CI) or ensure `securityContext.capabilities.add` includes `SYS_ADMIN` and the pod runs as root (`runAsUser: 0`).
+- AppArmor: If your nodes enforce an AppArmor profile that blocks writes under `/sys/fs/resctrl`, set `securityContext.appArmorProfile.type: Unconfined` for the collector container (or provide a permissive Localhost profile).
+On older clusters that do not support the appArmorProfile field, use a pod annotation: `container.apparmor.security.beta.kubernetes.io/collector: unconfined`.
 - If you rely on the container to mount resctrl itself (plugin auto-mount), the default container runtime seccomp profile may still block the `mount(2)` call.
   Prefer pre-mounting resctrl on the node (e.g., via system configuration) or enable